YaleDHLab/humanities-data-mining/GLOSSARY.md

 ```

 The three greetings above are all strings, and those strings are equivalent in value--the quotation marks you choose to use have no impact on the value of the string you define.

+### Tokenization

+Tokenization is the process of dividing a text (a sequence of strings) into meaningful units, such as words, phrases, chapters, etc. The resulting "tokens" are then used as input for data mining.

 ### Variable